nlakritz/guide-to-knife-sharpening/README.md

 5. For beginners, it’s highly recommended to use a Sharpie or similar marker to determine your sharpening angle.
 Draw a line of ink along your knive’s **bevel**, which is the inclined portion.
 Then, you’ll need to make a few preliminary sharpening strokes to find which angle removes the most ink.
 If you’d like to skip this step, a 17° angle is standard for most kitchen knives.
     1. More ink removed closer to the handle means you need to increase the angle.
     2. More ink removed close to the tip means you need to decrease the angle.
-    3. consistent amount of ink removed along the entire bevel means you’ve found the ideal angle.
+    3. A consistent amount of ink removed along the entire bevel means you’ve found the ideal angle.

 6. If you have multiple stones, start at a low grit and work your way up.
-Assuming you’re working on restoring a dull knife rather than maintaining a sharp one, start with a medium stone and perform 10-15 passes, or cycle (per side if you have a double-beveled knife).
+Assuming you’re working on restoring a dull knife rather than maintaining a sharp one, start with a medium stone and perform 10-15 passes, also called a single **cycle**.
 Maintain the same amount of pressure for each stroke to achieve a consistent bevel angle.

 7. After a few sharpening cycles, you’ll begin to notice a **burr**, which is a raised lip of metal.
 You can feel for this with your hand by pushing away from the edge and may need to complete multiple cycles before it appears.
 When you’re confident there is a definite burr, it’s time to remove it. *If you happen to have a finishing stone, go ahead and complete a few cycles per side on it to create a finer burr before removal.*